Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

 ---

+### **Bugs find using W3C HTML validator**
+* Error with empty heading on slideshow replace h1 with p,
+* remove thead from timetable headers for mobile devices,
+* move the script from outside a body section to inside body,
+* remove a frameborder from all youtube links,

+### **Bugs find using W3C CSS validator**
+* No errors found,

+### **UX bugs**
+* pictures on the website about off-center,
+* Add the name of the page to the navbar as a link to the home page,
+* changing a maps size on contact page
+---

 ## **Deployment**
+This project was made on Gitpod and Github.
+I create a new repository on GitHub and wrote the code on Gitpod workspace.
+I tried to add regular code changes and push them to GitHub so that my work would be saved in the repository.

 This project was deployed via GitHub by following these steps :
 * Navigate to the repository on github and click Settings.
 * From there, go to the Source section within the Github Pages section.
 * Select master branch on the dropdown menu, and click save.
+* Make sure to refresh your page to confirm that the deployment is done
 * The page will be available at this link __[K-Fit Dojo](https://azimny86.github.io/K-Fit/)__.

+If  you want to run the project locally you should
+* Log in to Github and open the repository that you wanted to deploy
+* Click on the repository then press the button code
+* There you will find Clone and Download ZIP
+* Open your preferred integrated development environment (IDE)
+* Run your local server
 ****
 ## **Content**